inventhouse/allgit/README.md

 - add bold to some of allgit output (like repo names)
   - check terminal type / capabilities?  just interactive vs. not?  cross-platform compatibility?

-- clone
+- DONE: clone
-  - make script
+  - DONE: make script
-    - script should handle not cloning repos that already exist
+    - DONE: script should handle not cloning repos that already exist
-    - clone script should re-create heirarchies
+    - DONE: clone script should re-create heirarchies
-    - standalone - script shouldn't depend on allgit or other things
+    - DONE: standalone - script shouldn't depend on allgit or other things
-  - auto-find github/gitlab repos for a given org/user/whatever?
+  - PUNT: auto-find github/gitlab repos for a given org/user/whatever?
     - list?
     - matching?
     - exclude?